symfony/symfony-docs/cookbook/console/usage.rst

 ======================

 The :doc:`/components/console/usage` page of the components documentation looks at the global console options.
-When you use the console as part of the full stack framework, some additional global options are available as well.
+When you use the console as part of the full-stack framework, some additional global options are available as well.

 By default, console commands run in the ``dev`` environment and you may want to change this for some commands.
 For example, you may want to run some commands